 When Jessie Came Across the Sea by Amy Hest, illustrated by P.J.
 Lynch

-With great sadness, a poor European village girl leaves her beloved grandmother for America.
+With great sadness, a poor European village girl leaves her beloved grandmother for immigration to America.

 The Treasure Box by Margaret Wild, illustrated by Freya Blackwood

-Peter and his father flee their burning village carrying suitcases and a treasure box holding a precious book, the only one that wasn’t burned by the enemies.
-At the last village with mountains looming and his father gone, Peter buries the box.
+Peter and his father flee their burning village carrying suitcases and a treasure box holding a precious book, the only one left.
+In the last village with mountains looming and his father now gone, Peter buries the box.
 He returns later, when it’s safe, finding the box and the book which he takes to the city’s new library to share with others.
-Amazing artwork!

-Middle-Grade Chapter Books About Immigration, Migration & Refugees
+Chapter Books (Ages 8 – 16) About Immigration & Refugees

 Esperanza Rising by Pam Munoz Ryan (ages 8 – 12)

 When her father dies, Esperanza and her mother flee from Mexico to the United States where they must work as migrant farm workers.
-A well-written, beautiful story that will stay with you so you can remember what it’s like for undocumented immigrants and migrant workers and be inspired at the resiliency of Esperanza and her mom.
+This well-written, beautiful story will stay with you so you can remember what it’s like for undocumented immigrants and migrant workers and be inspired at the resiliency of Esperanza and her mom.

 Return to Sender by Julia Alvarez (ages 8 – 12)

 When Mari’s parents are deported to Mexico, she and her sisters are stranded in the United States, desperately worried about what to do next.
 This is SUCH a powerful book — heartbreaking and wonderful and important.